• Skip to primary navigation

 Tips to Save Money on Accommodation

-• Like the hotel’s Facebook or Instagram.
-Many of them throw promotions exclusively on their social media platforms, especially now with COVID.
+Like the hotel’s Facebook or Instagram.
+Many of them throw promotions exclusively on their social media platforms during low season.

-• Use our Costa Rica hotel deals to save money!
-Check our deals page here for the promo codes.
+Use our Costa Rica hotel deals to save money!
+Below are our current promo codes.

 Read more tips on finding accommodation in Costa Rica.